GeraudMM/Navigation-with-DRL-in-a-Unity-environment/README.md

 - `model.py` contains the class QNetwork which is a fully connected deep network (it has two hidden layers).
 We used the relu activation function but others can apply.

-- `Navigation.ipynb` is the notebook were you can test and train the agents.
+- `Navigation_2.ipynb` is the notebook were you can test and train the agents.

 ### Installing